 - 1 lb. ground beef

-- 1 pint cremini mushrooms, trimmed & sliced (see NOTE)
+- 1 pint cremini mushrooms trimmed & sliced (see Recipe Note #1)

-- 4 cups low-sodium beef broth (or see NOTE)
+- 4 cups low-sodium beef broth (or see Recipe Note #1)

 - 1 tbsp. dijon mustard

-- 3 tbsp. finely chopped, fresh parsley, dill, or chives for
+- 3 tbsp. fresh parsley, dill, or chives finely chopped (for garnish; optional)

-- Heat the olive oil in a large, heavy-bottomed skillet or Dutch oven over medium heat.
-Season the beef with salt and pepper.
+Heat the olive oil in a large, heavy-bottomed skillet or Dutch oven over medium heat.
+Season the beef with salt and pepper (I start out with about 1/4 tsp of each).
 When the oil begins to shimmer, add the ground beef to the pot, breaking it up into tiny chunks as it browns.
 When all traces of pink are gone, remove as much of the rendered fat in the pot as you can, either by tilting the pot and spooning it off, or by draining the meat in a fine-mesh colander.